 Lesson times are arranged with your teacher.
 Please give your teacher a copy of your schedule and your phone number no later than the first day of classes so that lesson times may be set up as soon as possible.

-At the end of each semester, all music majors taking music lessons perform on their main instrument or voice for music faculty.
-Sign-up sheets will be posted in advance on the bulletin board outside T3607.
-Students are expected to arrive with Performance Final forms (available in Music Library) filled out summarizing their work that semester.
-Failure to perform a Performance Final will result in a lowered grade in Music Lessons.
+At the end of each semester, all music majors and minors taking music lessons perform on their main instrument or voice for music faculty.
+Non majors or minors taking lessons are strongly encouraged to perform as well.
+Sign-up sheets will be posted in advance of date and location announced.
+Students are expected to arrive with Performance Final forms filled out summarizing their work that semester.
 Students who have given a recital during the semester may be excused from giving a Performance Final.
-Check with your teacher or the department chair.

-To receive credit for music lessons, music majors perform at least once each semester on Musicorum, the music department recital hour for students and faculty.
+To receive credit for music lessons, music majors perform at least twice, minors once each semester on Musicorum, the music department recital hour for students and faculty.
 Musicorum gives students an opportunity to develop stage presence in front of an audience.
 Appropriate recital dress and atmosphere is expected.
 A brief commentary on your piece is welcome.
 All students are expected to perform on Musicorum, including those giving recitals that semester.
-A student who does not perform on Musicorum will receive a lowered grade in Music Lessons.
-Musicorums are held several times each semester at 1:00 p.m.
-Thursdays.
-See the attached schedule, p.22.
-Other performance opportunities include solo recitals, which are required of most sophomores and seniors.
-See below, p.
-18, for more detailed procedures.
+Musicorums are held several times each semester at 2:00 p.m.
+Thursdays--the schedule is posted online.

-Once you and your teacher have agreed that you will perform, complete a Musicorum form and have your teacher initial it.
-Forms are available on the bulletin board outside T3607.
+Once you and your teacher have agreed that you will perform, complete a Musicorum form and have your teacher initial it--form is found online.
 Give complete information, including composer and dates, movements to be performed, accompanist, approximate length, etc. Give the completed form to Dr. Schwarze by Friday before the Musicorum.